 What is email tracking all about?

-Using major email services such as Gmail allows you to do basic stuff: send and receive emails, request read receipts, etc. It doesn’t yield even half of the data you need to evaluate the progress of your campaign.
-Therefore, you need a more powerful technology that allows you to:
+Using major email services such as Gmail allows you to do basic stuff: send and receive emails, request read receipts, etc. But it doesn’t yield all the data you need to evaluate your campaign’s progress.
+You need a more powerful technology, something that allows you to:

 - Know the status of your emails and measure your results;